Rust: starting with blazingly fast programming language

 deallocate the memory and scratch my head solving segmentation fault

 problems.
-But its very beautifully handled in Rust.
+But its very beautifully handled in the rust programming language.
 Rust have

 concept of memory ownership model.
 It takes cares of the memory